Hlučín: Sights

-The historic town centre is formed by the Mírové Square and its surroundings.
+The historic town centre is formed by the square Mírové náměstí and its surroundings.
 The centre was delimited by town fortifications, built in 1534–1535.
 Most of the town walls were demolished by 1829.
 Several fragments and seven bastions have been preserved to this day.

 Hlučín Castle was built in the late Gothic style in 1526.
-It is a two-storey building with an irregular floor plan, and includes a small castle park.
+It is a two-storey building with an irregular floor plan, and includes a small park.
 Today it houses the Hlučín Region Museum.

-The second landmark is the parish Church of Saint John the Baptist.
-It was first mentioned in 1378 and was rebuilt several times in Renaissance, Baroque and pseudo-Gothic styles.
-The bell tower, 46.7 m high, was built in 1791.
+The second landmark is the Church of Saint John the Baptist.
+This parish church was first mentioned in 1378 and was rebuilt several times in the Renaissance, Baroque and pseudo-Gothic styles.
+The bell tower, which is 46.7 m high, was built in 1791.

 In Darkovičky is the Hlučín-Darkovičky Czechoslovak Fortification Complex.
 It is an exhibition of a unique military technology from the 1930s.